Essex County Local Arts and History Grant Program

 To apply for the Essex County Local Arts and History Grants, log in and complete the online application as well as the appropriate Finance Chart.

 Instead of separate budget charts for the application and interim and final reports, there is now a single Finance Chart.
 For those that do not have Microsoft Excel, you may utilize Google Sheets to view and edit the spreadsheet.
 First, download the file in Google Drive, and then choose the option to open the file in Google Sheets.
 When you are finished, select the “File” drop down option and click on “download as”.
 You will then be able to download your edited spreadsheet as a Microsoft Excel file and upload it to your application.

 Frequently Asked Questions

-A: All applications are now submitted through an online grant web portal.
-Links to this grant web portal can be found at the County of Essex website (www.essexcountynj.org).
-First time applicants will have to create an account for their non-profit organization before having access to the application form.
+A: All applications are submitted through an online grant management system; there is no paper application.
+Links to this grant web portal can be found above.
+First time applicants will need to create an account for their non-profit organization before having access to the application form.

-Q: Is there a blank budget form we should use to fill out and upload in our application?
+Q: Is there a blank Finance Chart we should use to fill out and upload in our application?

 Q: What is a general award amount?

 A: Awards generally range from $500 - $5,000.
 Awards may be granted for sums less than the requested amount.

 Q: Can I still get a grant with Essex County if I get money from: